 If you’re in spring-cleaning mode, it’s important to devote some attention to the outside of your house as well as the inside.
 One of the most critical home maintenance tasks that should never be overlooked this time of year is cleaning the gutters.

-There are companies that clean gutters, but cleaning gutters isn't difficult so hiring a gutter-cleaning service usually isn't necessary.
-Besides, if you do it yourself, there's no cost for cleaning the gutters.
+There are companies that clean gutters, but hiring a gutter-cleaning service usually isn't necessary.
+If you do it yourself, it's relatively easy and there's no cost.

 Here are our best tips on how to clean gutters.